 Fr.
-John Langtry, the founding parish priest of Bonnyrigg Heights, suggested to Cardinal Freeman that the new college be named in his honour.
-Cardinal Freeman agreed and he officially opened the new school on 30th June, 1985 with 105 students and nine teachers.
-Today, the school is well resourced with modern facilities catering for the needs of 1300 students with teaching and support staff of 115.
+John Langtry, the founding parish priest of Bonnyrigg Heights, suggested to Cardinal Freeman that the new College be named in his honour.
+Cardinal Freeman agreed and he officially opened the new school on 30th June 1985 with 105 students and nine teachers.
+Today, the school is well resources with modern facilities catering for the needs of 1400 students with teaching and support staff of 135,

 Mission Our goal at Freeman is to provide quality Catholic education.
 We believe that good education is about setting high standards and challenging, motivating and encouraging students to achieve those standards.